haneenakram/DEPI_React_menu_project_js/README.md

-# Menu Project
+# DEPI React internships assignment for Menu Project

-This is a basic menu project built using Bootstrap, JavaScript, HTML5, CSS, and an external API.
+This is a menu project built using Bootstrap, JavaScript, HTML5, CSS, and an external API.
 The project demonstrates how to create a responsive and interactive menu interface.

 ## Features